Improving Sequential Query Recommendation with Immediate User Feedback: Conclusions

 \section{Conclusions}

-We introduced the \textbf{EXP3-SS} algorithm for query recommendation tasks using the autoregressive nature of the knowledge discovery process.
-Our algorithm exploits the adversarial MAB setting with expert advice, to take into consideration immediate user feedback.
-Our experimental results using real data showcased that our algorithm significantly improves the cumulative regret compared to transformer-based models and relevant models found in the literature.
+We introduced the \expte algorithm for query prediction and recommendation tasks in interactive data exploratory analysis processes, like knowledge discovery and information gathering.
+Our algorithm exploits the adversarial MAB setting with experts' advice, to take into consideration immediate user feedback.
+Our MAB mechanism augments the Transformer-based language AR models for query prediction and, in turn, recommendations by combining the predictions from different experts and dynamically building a candidate set in each step of the exploration.
+We make use of immediate user feedback to choose the appropriate recommended query from the candidate set probabilistically.
+Our experimental results along with a comprehensive comparative assessment using real data showcasing that \expte significantly improves the cumulative regret compared to Transformer-based models and relevant models found in the literature.
+In our future research agenda, we are investigating non-linear reward structures for query recommendation in the new framework of `deep bandits'.